Da3127Sha/educational-project/README.md

     + `tasks.xml` - file with xml description of `TASKS` database schema
 + utils
     + `XmlParser.py` - contains function `create_list_of_objects_from_xml` which creates classes from xml description
-    + `DBInitializer` - class, which contains functions for database initialization
+    + `DBInitializer.py` - class, which contains functions for database initialization
     + `RAMToDBDConverter.py` - contains functions for inserting into database tables
 + tests
     + `RAMToDBDTests.py` - tests of RAM to DBD
-    + `XMLToRAMTests` - tests of XML to RAM
+    + `XMLToRAMTests.py` - tests of XML to RAM
 + `MainApplication.py` - main application